 On the back wall there’s a trumpet I used in designing Lands’ Ends’ collage 20 years ago.
 It honored their longtime marketing VP, a musician who blew the horn (very well) for the company.
 Out of the horn spring flowers I used in collages for Preakness, Cherry Blossom Festival and H-E-B Supermarkets in Texas.
 I still keep a little mini-collage my daughter made me when she was 8 on one of my shelves.
 Time flies, though…that mini-collage is near a photo she recently took during a march in Buenos Aires–I loved those colors, the motion of flags, the flow of the picture!
 It makes me feel like I am there.

-Next to the trumpet, a GE logo in brass is a reminder of the retirement collage presented to Jack Welch, while a “perfect attendance star” is left over from a Coca Cola employee award.
 The rock below is dated September 18, 1980 Cape Cod: where One Of a Kind and much more were really launched…ask me sometime about why 18 is my favorite number.

 While my office may look like it´s filled with random things, there are stories behind everything.
 My room isn´t just an office, it´s a place for inspiration for me, every day.
 Colors, textures, shapes, photos, ideas, memories…who knows where I´ll find the inspiration for my next collage?